TransMorph: Transformer for unsupervised medical image registration: Methods

-Estimating the uncertainty in image registration allows for evaluating the trustworthiness of the registered image, which enables the assessment of operative risks and leads to better-informed clinical decisions (\cite{luo2019applicability}).
 An ideal uncertainty estimate should be properly correlated to the inaccuracy of the registration results; that is, a high uncertainty value should indicate a large registration error, and vice versa.
-Otherwise, doctors/surgeons may be misled by the erroneous estimate of registration uncertainty and place unwarranted confidence in the registration results, resulting in severe consequences (\cite{luo2019applicability, risholm2013bayesian, risholm2011estimation}).
-The uncertainty given by Eqn. \ref{eqn:pred_var_0} is expressed as the variability from the mean model prediction.
-Such an uncertainty estimation does not account for the systematic errors (i.e., bias) between the mean registration prediction and the target image; therefore, a low uncertainty value given by Eqn. \ref{eqn:pred_var_0} does not always guarantee an accurate registration result.
+Otherwise, doctors/surgeons may be misled by the erroneous estimate of registration uncertainty and place unwarranted confidence in the registration results, resulting in severe consequences~(\cite{luo2019applicability, risholm2013bayesian, risholm2011estimation}).
+The appearance uncertainty given by Eqn. \ref{eqn:pred_var_0} is expressed as the variability from the mean model prediction.
+Such an appearance uncertainty estimation does not account for the systematic errors (i.e., bias) between the mean registration prediction and the target image; therefore, a low uncertainty value given by Eqn. \ref{eqn:pred_var_0} does not always guarantee an accurate registration result.

-When the predicted uncertainty values closely corresponded with the expected model error, they are considered to be well-calibrated (\cite{laves2019well, levi2019evaluating}).
+When the predicted uncertainty values closely corresponded to the expected model error, the uncertainty estimates are considered to be well-calibrated~(\cite{laves2019well, levi2019evaluating}).
 In an ideal scenario, the estimated registration uncertainty should completely reflect the actual registration error.
 For instance, if the predictive variance of a batch of registered images generated by the network is found to be 0.5, the expectation of the squared error should likewise be 0.5.
-Accordingly, if the expected model error is quantified by MSE, then the perfect calibration of predictive registration uncertainty may be established by extending the definitions presented in (\cite{guo2017calibration,levi2019evaluating, laves2020uncertainty}): \begin{linenomath}
+Accordingly, if the expected model error is quantified by MSE, then the perfect calibration of appearance uncertainty may be defined as the following~(\cite{guo2017calibration,levi2019evaluating, laves2020uncertainty}): \begin{linenomath}

 \end{linenomath}